DariusGarcia/DariusGarcia/README.md

 - ⚡ Fun fact: ...
 -->

+I am a senior Business Economics student at UC Irvine.
+I am a self-starter that is driven to uncover the "why" in how things work.

+More specifically, I'm interested in becoming a front-end web developer because I found a passion for programming after taking a course in native mobile Android app development here at UC Irvine through a nonprofit organization called CodePath Org.
+I fell in love with having to think outside the box for solving various problems and being able to let my creativity run freely.
+Since then, I have found a love for creating elegant apps to which I decided to push myself to start learning other programming languages and technologies to further increase my capabilities and to see where my creativity takes me.

-I am a 4th-year Business Economics Student at UC Irvine.
-I am a self-starter that is aspiring to leverage my Business Economic analytical skills to break into a career in tech!
-More specifically, I would like to be a mobile app developer because I started to enjoy making mobile android apps after I took a course on mobile app development here at UC Irvine through a nonprofit organization called CodePath Org.
-I have a passion for learning new things to apply to my everyday life because I am a film believer that **knowledge is power**.
-I am a problem solver, passionate about uncovering the "why" in how things work, and want to make the world a better place for all!
+I have a passion for learning new things to apply to my everyday life because I am a film believer that knowledge is power.
+I am a problem solver that wants to use my skills to help other people and to be able to make the world a better place for all!

 *Connect or contact me @ [LinkedIn](https://www.linkedin.com/in/darius-garcia-4143511b7), [Email](mailto:dariusgarcia888@gmail.com)*